Show your appreciation for OpenBLT

 Is the bootloader robust over power failures or loss of communication during firmware updates?

 As the last programming step, a checksum value is programmed into flash memory at a fixed location.
 This is not a checksum of the entire firmware, but typically just a checksum of the vector table.
 It serves as a marker to determine if the firmware was completely programmed or not.
 Upon each microcontroller reset, the bootloader always runs first and check for this checksum marker.
 If it is not correct, then the user program is not started and the bootloader remains active, which allows the firmware update to be restarted.

 By setting the configuration macro BOOT_NVM_CHECKSUM_HOOKS_ENABLE to 1 in blt_conf.h, hook functions become available (NvmWriteChecksumHook() and NvmVerifyChecksumHook()) that allow you to implement your own checksum mechanism.
 Some customers prefer the checksum to not be just a marker for user program presence, but a checksum over the entire user program.
 For this, you could add checksum information to the firmware's S-record in a post-build step at a fixed (reserved) address, such as the first and last addresses and the actual checksum.
 The newly available hook functions can then access this checksum information to perform a full checksum verification.

 During a firmware update, is the firmware first downloaded to RAM?

 Short answer: No. The new firmware is communicated to the bootloader and programmed into flash memory in small chunks of data.
-Typically 7 to 64 bytes, depending on the used communication interface (CAN, UART, USB, etc).
+Typically 7 to 64 bytes, depending on the used communication interface (CAN, RS232, USB, etc).
 Thanks to this feature, the bootloader can also run on low-end microcontrollers with limited RAM.

 How does a firmware update work?